Department of Public Works

 This page provides performance data on key indicators related to customer service and operational effectiveness for both areas of the Department.

 In January 2014, the Department upgraded its work order management and data tracking systems.
-To ensure data quality and comparability across time, the starting point of the Department's Customer Service data on this page will be January 2014.

 - All Customer Service Requests (All Solid Waste)

 - Bin Delivery and Pickup Service Requests

 - Garbage, recycling and yard waste collected on schedule

 - Asphalt and Street Repair Service Requests

 - Concrete Repair Service Requests

 - Street Sign Repair and Replacement Service Requests

 - Street Light Repair Service Requests